2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed/data/models.md

 using AppCode;
 using AppCode.Data;

-// Convert any item into a single strongly typed object
+// Convert any item into a single strong-typed object
 // Will return null if the item is null
 // Or throw an error if the item is not of the correct type var product = As<Product>(MyItem);

-// Convert any item into a single strongly typed object
+// Convert any item into a single strong-typed object
 // Will use the alternative if the item is null var product = As<Product>(maybeNull) ?? alternative;

-// Convert any item into a single strongly typed object
+// Convert any item into a single strong-typed object
 // Will return an empty Product object if the item is null var product = As<Product>(maybeNull, mock: true);

-// Convert any item into a single strongly typed object
+// Convert any item into a single strong-typed object
-// Will wrap the item to simulate a strongly typed object var product = As<Product>(new { Title = "hello", Color = "green" }, mock: true);
+// Will wrap the item to simulate a strong-typed object var product = As<Product>(new { Title = "hello", Color = "green" }, mock: true);

-// Convert any item into a list of strongly typed objects
+// Convert any item into a list of strong-typed objects
 // Use a mock object as fallback var products = AsList<Product>(maybeNull)
   ??
 As<Product>(new { Title = "hello", Color = "green" }, mock: true);

-// convert a list of items into a list of strongly typed objects var products = AsList<Product>(MyItems);
+// convert a list of items into a list of strong-typed objects var products = AsList<Product>(MyItems);

 // Get all products from App Data - short and long example (internally identical)